emallmin/emallmin.github.io/index.md

 ---
 layout: home
 title: "Emil Mallmin"
-author_profile: true
+permalink: /
 ---

 This is my personal webpage.
 Content to appear.
-Test
+Test2